darinz/DL/02_Neural_Network/01_perceptrons.md

 - All points on the other side are classified as 0.

 ### Activation Function

+> **Annotation:** The step function is a hard threshold.
+In practice, this means the perceptron makes a sharp, all-or-nothing decision.
+Later neural networks use smoother functions to allow for gradient-based learning.

 The most common activation function for perceptrons is the **step function** (also called the Heaviside function):